-Filed under accountability, commoditification, economic processes, Indian Ocean politics, landscape wondrous, modernity & modernization, security, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, world events & processes
+Filed under charitable outreach, life stories, modernity & modernization, performance, plural society, security, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, voluntary workers, welfare & philanthophy, world events & processes